a-b-street/abstreet/docs/INSTRUCTIONS.md

   traces and run more slowly.
 You can do `cargo run --release` to build in optimized release mode; compilation will be slower, but the executable much faster.
-- To add some extra debug modes to the game, `cargo run -- --dev`
+- To add some extra debug modes to the game, `cargo run -- --dev` or press Control+S to toggle in-game
 - All code is automatically formatted using https://github.com/rust-lang/rustfmt; please run `cargo fmt` before sending a PR.